SayantamGiri/Movie-scrapper/README.md

 # MovieDB Scrapper
 written in C++

-this is my Semester Final Project for OOP Course. you can search for movies and it fetches data from MovieDB site using CURL.
+This is the fourth Semester course for OOP Course.
+You can search for movies and it fetches data from MovieDB site using CURL.